 There is new research showing that the microbiome plays a big role in estrogen regulation.

 Your gut microbiota is a key regulator of the level of circulating estrogen in the body.
 Your microbes produce an enzyme, beta-glucuronidase, that converts estrogen into its active forms.
-Dysbiosis (an imbalanced microbiome) can change the number of active estrogens in the body.
+Dysbiosis (an imbalanced microbiome) can change the amount of active estrogen in the body.

 An imbalanced gut microbiome is also one of the causes of a low performing thyroid.